rquinn1017/robquinn-react-profile/README.md

 ### <a href="https://master.d1huefnjlt9iek.amplifyapp.com/">Deployed Application</a>

 ## Description
-This is a ReactJS based personal
+This is a ReactJS application to showcase my skills as a fullstack developer.

+Technologies used:
+React, JavaScript, HTML, CSS, Bootstrap